paul-pharoah/breast-til/README.md

 The R markdown file is the script for the analysis of tissue infiltrating immune cells in 12,285 breast tumours from 20 studies participating in the B-CAST project.

-There are two linked data sets
+There are two linked data sets that are available from the European Genome Phenome Archive at https://ega-archive.org/ accession number EGAD50000002125

 **case_data.csv** is the clinical data set for 12,285 cases with a single row per case